SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Experimental Results

-\textbf{Uniquely repaired bugs.} Let us now focus on the uniquely repaired bugs. \autoref{fig:venn-compare} compares the uniquely repaired bugs for Defects4J(v1.2) with three other supervised learning approaches (CoCoNut is not included because CURE is a strict superset of it).
-In total, \approach uniquely repairs 10 bugs that have never been reported as repaired by other neural repair approaches, while the other three approaches CURE, Recoder, and RewardRepair uniquely repair respectively 3, 7, and 4 different bugs.
-We manually look at the patches for those 10 uniquely repaired bugs.
-Three bugs (Closure-113, Math-49, Lang-8) are repaired thanks to the captured project-specific knowledge.
-The remaining seven bugs are repaired because of the diagnostics, making the correct patch more likely and thus ranked before the incorrect ones by the beam search.
-This clearly shows the effectiveness of both including diagnostics in the input representation and generating project-specific training samples.
+\textbf{Uniquely repaired bugs.} Compared with all learning-based repair approaches, \approach uniquely repairs 10 bugs that have never been reported as repaired by other learning-based approaches, while the other three approaches CURE, Recoder and RewardRepair also uniquely repair respectively 6, 9, and 2 different bugs.
+We manually look at the patches for those 10 uniquely repaired bugs, that are repaired thanks to the learned project-specific knowledge and explicit test diagnostics.
+The result shows the complementary between \approach and other supervised learning approaches, which further suggests the usage of combination training samples from self-supervised learning and supervised learning, even pre-training models \cite{natgen-fse22}.

-\begin{mdframed} Answer to RQ1: \approach correctly fixes 63 and 49 bugs for D4J(v1.2) and D4J(v2.0).
-This high performance is explained by 1) \approach's novel input representation with diagnostics capturing the kind of fault and the failing assertion; 2) \approach's project-specific training provides domain knowledge for repair (project-specific tokens and semantic relationships). \end{mdframed}
+\fbox{ \parbox{0.438\textwidth}{ Answer to RQ1: \approach correctly fixes 65 and 45 bugs for D4J (v1.2) and D4J (v2.0) respectively.
+This state-of-the-art performance is explained by 1) \approach's novel project-specific training loop, providing essential domain knowledge for repair (project-specific tokens and their semantic relationships); 2) \approach's novel input representation based on execution diagnostics. }}